Business Digitalization in Serbia — Questions and Answers

 4. Who is required to archive electronically and keep an archive book?

 The archive book is a legally prescribed register of all documentation created in a single calendar year, in both paper and electronic form.
-It is kept chronologically and contains document categories, retention periods, and instructions for disposal.
+It is kept chronologically and lists document categories, retention periods, and disposal instructions.

 6. By when must the archive book be submitted?

-A copy of the archive book for the previous year is submitted to the competent public archive by 30 April of the current year, according to the registered seat of the legal entity.
+A transcript of the archive book for the previous year is submitted to the competent public archive by 30 April of the current year, according to the legal entity’s registered seat.

 The period depends on the type of document.
-Most business and financial documentation is kept for at least 10 years, employment documentation for up to 50 years, and permanent archival material is handed over to the competent archive after 30 years.
+Most business and financial documentation is kept for at least 10 years, employment-related documentation for up to 50 years, while permanent archival material is handed over to the competent archive after 30 years.

-8. Must an electronically archived document have an electronic signature?
+8. Does an electronically archived document need an electronic signature?

 Yes.
-Documents that are archived electronically must bear a qualified electronic signature or seal and be in a format suitable for long-term retention, such as PDF/A, TIFF, PNG, or JPEG.
+Documents archived electronically must carry a qualified electronic signature or seal and be in a format suitable for long-term storage, such as PDF/A, TIFF, PNG, or JPEG.

 9. Do I have to scan and electronically archive paper documents?